dmlc/dgl/docs/source/api/python/dgl.dataloading.rst

 --------------------------
 .. currentmodule:: dgl.dataloading

-Data can be copied from the CPU to the GPU, or from the GPU to the CPU, while the GPU is being used for computation, using the :class:`AsyncTransferer`.
+Data can be copied from the CPU to the GPU while the GPU is being used for computation, using the :class:`AsyncTransferer`.
 For the transfer to be fully asynchronous, the context the